dtikhonov/talks/netdev-0x14/lsquic-slides.md

 ```

 # Stream read: copy data
-- The classic way to read
-- Easy, but it copies data
 ```c
   static void   /* v0 is the default.
 On command line: -b 0 */
   tut_client_on_read_v0 (lsquic_stream_t *stream, lsquic_stream_ctx_t *h)